 Whether you fish from the bank or as a co-angler, efficient fishing tackle storage can be a nightmare at times.
 Most anglers, including myself, tend to carry too much gear and it can really affect your mobility and efficiency.
-I’ve tested a bunch of backpacks over the years and I’ve recently found one of the best ones yet.
+I’ve tested a bunch of fishing backpacks over the years and I’ve recently found one of the best ones yet.
 I’ll take you through the practical features that will help you become a more organized and efficient angler.

 The side compartments are bigger than they look